rails/rails/guides/source/webpacker.md

 |TypeScript        |`rails webpacker:install:typescript`|Sets up Typescript for your project using Babel's TypeScript support|
 |Vue               |`rails webpacker:install:vue`       |Sets up VueJS                                     |

-For More information about the existing integrations, see https://github.com/rails/webpacker/blob/master/docs/integrations.md.
+For more information about the existing integrations, see https://github.com/rails/webpacker#integrations

 Usage
 -----